 With companies that offer a premium subscription, they have to make sure that their security is safe and secure.
 With those that do not offer a premium version of their software, you have no idea if your software is safe because they have no reason to go the extra steps to make sure that your data is safe.
 This is the trade-off between truly free and one that comes in a package with the potential to upgrade to a premium service.
 We felt that those that allow you to upgrade to a premium service were more trustworthy in terms of safety and security.

 Those that offer an unlimited free trial are also more likely to be faster than those that do not offer a premium service.
 Even though they offer their free trial customers lower bandwidths and slower speeds than their paid customers, they are also much faster than those that are not connected to a premium service.
 In addition, many free VPN services that are not connected to a premium service pay for their services through ads.
-Not only are these annoying, we also found that the slowed the VPN considerably.
+Not only are these annoying, we also found that this slowed the VPN considerably.

 Security, service, and better speeds were the main reasons why we chose to go with free trial versions of software that are connected to premium versions.
 It may be worth noting that we also liked the premium versions of the software as well.
-Even though the ones on the list may not be the most expensive or fastest on the Internet, their premium versions are offered at a reasonable price.
+Even though the ones on the list may not be the most expensive or fastest on the Internet, their premium versions are a reasonable price.
 If you decide to upgrade to a premium version in the future, it is a quick and easy process.

-The first VPN our list is Hotspot Shield.
+The second VPN on our list is Hotspot Shield.
 This is the free version of a popular paid VPN, Hotspot Shield Premium VPN.
 One thing that we liked about it is that you need do not need to put in any information to begin the download using their app.
 Some Android users have found that they do receive ads, but these are coming from Android not the VPN itself.

 One thing that we liked about this free version of a premium VPN is that it has the same security aspects as the paid version.
-They have a zero log policy that applies to their premium customers as well as their free ones.
+They have a zero-log policy that applies to their premium customers as well as their free ones.
 We like this one because it was fast and allowed us to torrent and access international content that was not able to be accessed from our physical location.
 The paid version is a little bit faster than the free version, but this is your price if you want to have an excellent VPN for free.

 Windscribe is another service provider that provides paid and free services.
 We like this free plan because you can use it on an unlimited number of devices.
 They provided a little bit more with their free service than other VPN providers that also offered premium service packages.
-They allowed you to access their firewall and add blocking features with their free version.
+They allowed you to access their firewall and ad-blocking features with their free version.
 The free version also allows 10 GB of data that is renewable every month.
 This is a generous offering of free features.

 As with the other free VPNs that we recommend, this service keeps no log and destroys your data immediately.
 If you decide to upgrade to the premium service, it is only around $10 a month.
 This is a smaller company and they only have 11 server locations to choose from.
 We found that it was a little slower and tended to be crowded at peak times.
 Many free VPN services only offer five or fewer servers.
 In order to gain access to more servers, you need to upgrade to their premium services.
 WindScribe offered a wider selection of servers for their free customers.

 Hideme offers a free VPN service that is a great place to start if you are new to VPNs.
 We like that their interface was easy to configure and easy to understand for beginners.
 If you decide to upgrade to their premium version, it is only five dollars per month.
 One of the downsides of the free version is that you only have a choice of three server locations.
 There is one in Canada, one in the Netherlands, and one in Singapore.
-It is usable, but much slower than the other two on our top five free VPN list.
+It is usable, but much slower than the other two on our top-five free VPN list.

 They have a strict no logs policy and ensure that none of your personal information will be stored.
 We felt that it was easy to download and works efficiently for most streaming purposes.
-One thing that we did not like about this one is that they continually how do to upgrade to their premium services.
-The free version is more like an advertisement whom to get you to pay, but this is the case with many free versions of software that also have premium versions available.
+One thing that we did not like about this one is that they continually encourage you to upgrade to their premium services.
+The free version is more like an advertisement to get you to pay, but this is the case with many free versions of software that also have premium versions available.
 When you sign up for the paid version, you have access to unlimited bandwidth.

 TunnelBear is a VPN that those in the computer security industry like best.
 The reason why they like it is that the code is light and does not take up a lot of space on your hard drive or on your server.
 It was made to be fast and efficient.
 Of course, they hope that you will like their service and upgrade to a premium service.
 The free version of their VPN limits users to 500 mb of data per month.
 This is not enough for most commercial uses or those who like to torrent a lot, but for the average VPN user, this is plenty.

-We like this VPN because it has a strict no logging policy and is trusted by many professionals.
+We like this VPN because it has a strict no-logging policy and is trusted by many professionals.
 One reason why this service did not rank higher is that we experienced a few outages and connection problems when using it.
-We also experience slow download speeds when accessing some server locations.
+We also experienced slow download speeds when accessing some server locations.
 These problems are not found in the premium version.
 For most users, this would be an adequate free VPN to use.
 They do have good customer service, even for their free customers.
 This is a plus and another reason why this may be a good place to try a VPN service for free that you may wish to upgrade at a later time.